 I make the art I want to see in the world.

-I make art so my 10 year old daughter will see herself reflected in the world around her.
+I make art so my daughter will see herself reflected in the world around her.

 As a queer, mixed, 1st generation American woman, I make art to tell stories.
 Because every time we contribute our story, we radically shift the conversation, creating a more expansive, inclusive portrait of humanity.